firesim/firesim/docs/source/workloadConfig.rst

 be loaded in the initramfs before loading the main user root.
 Modules are identified by the .ko file name (the name listed by lsmod).
 Workload-defined modules with the same name as an inherited module will take precidence, allowing you to override system default drivers.
+If the path is null, the module will not be included.
+This is useful for disabling inherited modules.

 If you need to manually load a module (it shouldn't be automatically loaded), you should manually compile it in a post-bin script instead.

 The specified module directory must contain a Makefile that can be invoked as: